 We are thrilled to have our parents be involved in our school.
 You can help in many ways…making play dough, developing photographs, cutting flannel board pieces, shelving our teacher library books, and assisting the teachers with specific classroom needs.
-Our parent organization, the Parent Support Team (PST), meets monthly just after drop-off.
+Our parent organization, the Parent Support Team (PST), meets monthly, just after drop-off.
 This organization is chaired by a very dedication parent who organizes our various volunteer opportunities for the parents.
-We need help with several of our annual events – Wreath Sale, Black Forest Book and Toy Fair, Art By Me, Teacher Appreciation, and our End of the Year Family Picnic.
+We need help with several of our annual events, such as the Wreath Sale, Cardinal Lane Book Fair, Art by Me, Teacher Appreciation, and our End of the Year Family Picnic.
 Each year we will also participate in community outreach projects such as Crisis Assistance Ministry and the Central Avenue Bilingual Preschool.

 How is communication handled at Trinity?

 Open communication is a vital part of any school.
 It is necessary between all groups: children, parents, teachers, administration, and the WDS committee/church.
 Just as we stress to our children each day to “use your words” and talk with each other, we welcome your thoughts/comments at any time.
 Please feel free to stop by the Weekday School office at any time.

 Family folders are located outside of each of the toddler and twos classrooms.
 It is your responsibility to check this folder daily regarding happenings around the school or in your child’s classroom.
 Please make this a habit so that you might be fully informed about our program.
 Our four and five year old children have a folder that will be brought home each day and then returned to school the following day.
 Please encourage your child to be responsible for his/her folder.